Boots 3 Months Plus Ibuprofen 100mg/5ml Suspension Strawberry Flavour (GSL)

 Important information about some of the ingredients of this medicine:

 This medicine contains maltitol liquid.
-If your child has been told by their doctor that they have an intolerance to some sugars, contact their doctor before they take this medicine.
+If the person this medicine is for has been told by their doctor that they have an intolerance to some sugars, contact their doctor before they take this medicine.
 Maltitol liquid may have a mild laxative effect.
 Calorific value 2.3 kcal/g maltitol.
 Each 5 ml spoonful contains 2.1 g maltitol.
 This provides 5 kcal per 5 ml spoonful.

 This medicine contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially 'sodium-free'.